Roos

 Roos is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated 12 mi east from Kingston upon Hull city centre and 3.5 mi north-west from Withernsea, and on the B1242 road.

 History

+The name Roos derives from the Primitive Welsh ros meaning 'moor' or 'promontory'.

 The de Ros family originated from the village of Roos.
 Robert de Ros (died 1227) was one of the twenty-five barons appointed under clause 61 of the 1215 Magna Carta agreement to monitor its observance by King John of England.

 Geography

 The civil parish is formed by the villages of Roos, Hilston and Tunstall, together with the hamlet of Owstwick.
 According to the 2011 UK census, Roos parish had a population of 1,168, an increase on the 2001 UK census figure of 1,113.
 The parish covers an area of 2333.222 ha.

 The Prime Meridian crosses the coast to the east of Roos.

 The parish church of All Saints is a Grade I listed building.